Everest Base Camp Trek - 8 Days

 Keep your eyes peeled for one last glimpse of the mighty Mount Everest from the window of your plane this morning.
 This is our final day on the Everest Base Camp Trek, and an aerial view of the Himalayas is a fine reward for all our efforts on the trail.
 When we return to Kathmandu, you’ll either remain at Tribhuvan International Airport for departure or be transferred to your hotel in the city, according to your travel arrangements.

 If you’re interested in a cultural sightseeing tour of Kathmandu, Alpine Ramble Treks would be happy to set you up with a guide to explore some of the many UNESCO World Heritage sites here in the capital, including the Hindu temple of Pashupatinath and the famous “monkey temple” of Swayambhunath.
-We can also extend your trip to include a jungle safari in Chitwan National Park, a whitewater rafting excursion, or any number of other exciting adventure activities.
-When it’s ultimately time for you to depart, we’ll provide complimentary transportation to the airport.
-We look forward to welcoming you back to Nepal once again!
+We can extend your trip to include a jungle safari in Chitwan National Park, a whitewater rafting excursion, or other exciting adventure activities.
+When it’s time for you to depart, we’ll provide complimentary transportation to the airport.

 • Flight time: 30 m approx